STATEMENT OF PURPOSE

 Leadership Circle (LC): Leadership can make decisions about B&P as a family, and is responsible to see that the members and activities follow our Purpose and Analysis.
 LC can update the Purpose and Analysis.
 Leadership Circle provides strategic short- and long-term planning for B&P. Leadership Circle will be responsible for raising, managing, and using general B&P funds.

-- To join, members should have spent 3 months volunteering with B&P or received the Newsletter for 3 months.
+- To join, members should have spent 3 months volunteering with B&P and attend 3 LC meetings.

 - Each LC member needs to make a 1 year commitment.